maduranga-lka/knote-java/README.md

-# Thank you for your valuable article : https://learnk8s.io/spring-boot-kubernetes-guide
+# Thank you https://salaboy.com/about/ for your great great article : https://learnk8s.io/spring-boot-kubernetes-guide

 # knote-java